rwirdemann/restkit/README.md

 RESTKIT_TEMPLATES
 ```

-## Understand the structure of the generated API
+## Understanding the structure of the generated API
 The structure of the generated REST API follows the idea of hexagonal architectures according to the
 following directory layout: